tiptoppress/update-settings-tool/README.md

 Update settings for all installed widgets

-**Requires:** Term and Category Based Posts Widget, Category Posts Widget or the Same Category Widget
+**Requires:** Term and Category Based Posts Widget, Category Posts Widget or the Same Category Posts

 **Contributors:** DanielFloeter